Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 Conventional Raman spectroscopy provides powerful molecular identification data and/or information through vibrational signatures, but the resultant signals are inherently weak.

 Surface-Enhanced Raman Spectroscopy (SERS) aims to address this historical limitation by leveraging the benefits of plasmonic nanostructures to amplify Raman signals, thus, enabling detection at trace and ultra-trace levels.
-Building on the phenomena of Localised Surface plasmon resonance (LSPR), DCN Corp® believes SERS represents a critical step towards next-gen detection and prevention platform technologies.
+Building on the amplification phenomena of Localised Surface plasmon resonance (LSPR), DCN Corp® believes SERS represents a critical step towards next-gen detection and preventive platform technologies.

 What is SERS?

-SERS is a spectroscopic technique in which Raman scattering via a base substrate is significantly enhanced when biomolecules are located nearby nanostructured metallic surfaces, typically Gold or Silver nanoparticles (Ag/AuNP).
+SERS is a spectroscopic technique in which Raman scattering via a base substrate coating is significantly enhanced when biomolecules are located nearby nanostructured metallic surfaces, typically Gold or Silver nanoparticles (Ag/AuNP).
 This enhancement by-product can increase signal intensity by several orders of magnitude, enabling detection of extremely low concentrations that would otherwise be difficult to observe.

 How SERS Works